kawu/sgd/README.md

 The parameters for the step k+1 are computed as follows:
 * v<sub>k+1</sub> = v<sub>k</sub> + s<sub>k</sub> * u<sub>k</sub>

+Note that the above equation relies on the fact that the gradient computed over the entire dataset is equal to the sum of the gradients computed separately for the individual sentences in this dataset.

 # With regularization

 Regularization parameter after full dataset pass: